 Update!
 I only use Debi’s Design Diary DIY Paint since publishing this post.
 DIY Paint is 100% Natural, Clay Based, which makes it different from every other chalk paint product.
-It is perfectly smooth, the colors are beautiful and cover well, even their whites.
+It is perfectly smooth, the colors are beautiful, and cover well, even their whites.
 It paints like liquid Velvet.
-You won’t believe how good a paint brush and a can of paint can feel.
-It is ahmazing stuff.
-Check my side bar if you want to know more.
+You won’t believe how good a paintbrush and a can of paint can feel.
+It is amazing stuff.
+Check my sidebar if you want to know more.

-I found this sad specimen of a once used Night Stand a few months ago.
+I found this sad specimen of a once-used Night Stand a few months ago.
 You can read all about it at Trashy Tuesday.
 The back was completely missing and one of the drawer rails was broken.

-I knew it would go onto live another life.
-I just didn’t know what, but it came home with me, because after all, I am the Queen of Junk.
+I knew it would go on to live another life.
+I just didn’t know what, but it came home with me because, after all, I am the Queen of Junk.

 Those chairs needed some sprucing up too.
 Solid Wood, but sad, sad, sad (and old).
 I did a quick sand with 220 grit to smooth them out.
 Then I went over them with one coat of stain.
-Check how to use them at my video HERE.
+Check how to use them in my video HERE.

 The next time you come across a broken piece of furniture, don’t look at it as just broken.
 Think of it as junk for your yard.
 Or check with me, I will most likely take it off your hands.